 - Limited access to training

-Family carers may not appreciate how little time you have to dedicate to each individual or family you work with and they may not be aware of the challenges and competing demands you face in your job.
+Family carers may not appreciate how little time professionals have to dedicate to each individual or family they work with and may not be aware of the challenges and competing demands each professional faces in their job.